Relintai/pandemonium_engine_docs/engine_development/compiling/getting_source.md

 # Getting the source

-## Downloading the Godot source code
+## Downloading the Pandemonium source code

-Before `getting into the SCons build system ( doc_introduction_to_the_buildsystem )` and compiling Godot, you need to actually download the Godot source code.
+Before `getting into the SCons build system ( doc_introduction_to_the_buildsystem )` and compiling Pandemonium, you need to actually download the Pandemonium source code.

-The source code is available on `GitHub ( https://github.com/godotengine/godot )` and while you can manually download it via the website, in general you want to do it via the `git` version control system.
+The source code is available on `GitHub ( https://github.com/pandemoniumengine/pandemonium )` and while you can manually download it via the website, in general you want to do it via the `git` version control system.